kappapiana/script/readme.md

 	grep -ci "[oldname]" /tmp/libreoffice/* -R

 to make sure everything has been changed.
-If there is any occurence (perhaps you have used uncapitalized names, or trailing spaces, whatever), the number beside the filename is different from 0.
+If there is any occurrence (perhaps you have used uncapitalized names, or trailing spaces, whatever), the number beside the filename is different from 0.
 Otherwise you should get:

 	content.xml:0
 	layout-cache:0